adrtod/rchallenge/README.md

 You will obtain a ready-to-use challenge in the folder `~/Dropbox/mychallenge` containing:

-- `challenge.rmd`: template Rmarkdown script for the webpage.
+- `challenge.rmd`: template R Markdown script for the webpage.
 - `data`: directory of the data containing `data_train` and data_test` datasets.
 - `submissions`: directory of the submissions.
 It will contain one subdirectory per team where they can submit their submissions.
 The subdirectories are shared with Dropbox.
 - `history`: directory where the contributions history is stored.

-The default challenge provided is a binary classification problem on the [German Cretdit Card](https://archive.ics.uci.edu/ml/datasets/Statlog+(German+Credit+Data)) dataset
+The default challenge provided is a binary classification problem on the [German Credit Card](https://archive.ics.uci.edu/ml/datasets/Statlog+(German+Credit+Data)) dataset

 Next steps to complete the installation: